Ratio Analysis Notes

 - Current Liabilities

-Acid Test or Quick Ratio
+Acid Test or Quick Ratio- Current Liabilities

 A measurement of the liquidity position of the business.
 The quick ratio compares the cash plus cash equivalents and accounts receivable to the current liabilities.
 The primary difference between the current ratio and the quick ratio is the quick ratio does not include inventory and prepaid expenses in the calculation.
 Consequently, a business's quick ratio will be lower than its current ratio.
 It is a stringent test of liquidity.